Seahawks-49ers game on Dec. 5 flexed out of prime time to 1:25 p.m.

-Here's one casualty of Seattle's 3-7 start — no more prime-time games after Monday night's contest at Washington.
+Here’s one casualty of Seattle’s 3-7 start — no more Seahawks prime-time games after the contest at Washington on Monday, Nov.
+29.

 Replacing the Seattle-San Francisco game in the NBC prime-time slot — or, 5:20 p.m.
 Seattle time — is a game between Denver and Kansas City.